fluffybeing/stock-caster/README.md

 Phases:
 -------
- Background studies:
+ * Background studies
-    current: Initial Reading
+   * current: Initial Reading
- Modules
+ * Modules
-    Web Crawler (Text & Images) : Text is completed / Image left Stock data (Yahoo, Google Finance)
+   * Web Crawler (Text & Images) : Text is completed / Image left
+   * Stock data (Yahoo, Google Finance)
-    Financial Condition (SEC Filings)
+   * Financial Condition (SEC Filings)
-    Analyzing Mood (sentiments) of the companies with reading articles of major financial news provider
+   * Analyzing Mood (sentiments) of the companies with reading articles of major financial news provider
- Social Media
+ * Social Media
-    Facebook
+   * Facebook
-        optimized so that we get accurate stock or company related status or tweets Twitter
+       optimized so that we get accurate stock or company related status or tweets
+   * Twitter
-    Financial Social Network
+   * Financial Social Network
-Image Analysis
+* Image Analysis
-    on hold
+    * on hold
-Game Theory: Mechanism Design
+* Game Theory: Mechanism Design
-    on hold
+    * on hold

 Technologies:
 ------------
-Web Crawler : Scrapy, Selenium
+* Web Crawler : Scrapy, Selenium
-ML : SciPy, NumPy, Pandas
+* ML : SciPy, NumPy, Pandas
-NLP: nltk
+* NLP: nltk
-Sentiment Analysis : Orange Python
+* Sentiment Analysis : Orange Python

 Time Line: Basic Model ( Till October End)
 ------------------------------------------
-It should crawl all the articles, stocks and predict it.
-Then it should be able to correct itself and test accuracy and efficiency. left : Web API and Interface
+* It should crawl all the articles, stocks and predict it.
+Then it should be able to correct itself and test accuracy and efficiency.
+* left : Web API and Interface